 All-On-4® works by completely replacing all the teeth in the upper or lower jaw (or both) with an implant that uses four to six posts.
 During the first appointment, we will remove any remaining teeth and then place the posts that will support your new set of teeth.
 Because it takes time for the implanted posts to fuse with the bone, you may receive a temporary set of fixed dentures.
 Then, once the fusing process is complete, you’ll return for another short session with us to fit your final replacement teeth.

 What to Expect During Surgery

-By contrast to traditional dental implants processes, Teeth-in-a-day provides you with implants and mounting in a single visit.
+In contrast to traditional dental implant processes, Teeth-in-a-day provides you with implants and mounting in a single visit.

 Once the implants are in place, we will place the temporary/permanent set of crowns, bridges, or dentures, depending on your particular circumstances, completing the surgery.

 The first thing you will notice afterward is your fantastic new set of teeth – perhaps even better than the originals!

 After that initial elation, you will need to focus on your recovery.

 Most patients experience some discomfort that may last for a few days as the anesthetic wears off.
 This pain should not be severe.
 If it is, you should contact us for a check-up.

 You’ll also need to allow time for osseointegration to occur – where the implant posts fuse with your jawbone.
 This process takes between three to six months.

 In light of this, you’ll need to adjust your diet during the recovery period, eating only soft foods for the first six to eight weeks and avoiding anything particularly hard, crunchy, or chewy for the full healing period.
 By following sensible eating habits, you will maximize the chance that the procedure will be successful.